austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 ---
-title: "In Defense of Side Projects"
+title: "In defense of side projects"
-subtitle: Exploring a hunch over updating a roadmap
+subtitle: The joy of exploring a hunch
 description: "Time carved out for pet projects is hard-won at work these days, but there's so much value in spending time outside official company projects."
 date: 2025-04-24
 layout: post